puppetlabs/puppet-docs/source/guides/from_source.markdown

     export PATH=/usr/src/puppet/bin:/usr/src/puppet/sbin:/usr/src/facter/bin:$PATH

 This will make the Puppet and Facter binaries runnable from login shells.

+At this point, you can run `source /etc/profile` or log out and back in again; after doing so, you will be able to run Puppet commands.

 Configure Puppet
 -----